-Georgia state laws calculate child support based on both parents’ incomes, expenses, and the children’s needs, and a skilled Marietta father’s rights attorney could help organize such information.
-Dad who want to reduce their child support payment may be able to do so by petitioning the court to increase the amount of parenting time they have with their kids.
+Georgia state laws calculate child support based on both parents’ incomes, expenses, and the children’s needs, and a skilled Marietta dads’ rights attorney could help organize such information.
+Fathers who want to reduce their child support payments may be able to do so by petitioning the court to increase the amount of parenting time they have with their kids.

 Some courts still prefer to award mothers with the majority of a marital estate, especially if the mother has custody of the children.
-However, a father is not required to support his former spouse for the rest of their lives, and he is not required to pay insurmountable bills on behalf of his former spouse.
-A Marietta court would seek to divide property equitably during a divorce and may order one or both spouses to seek employment or find a better-paying job to fully support themselves.
+However, a father is not required to support his former spouse for the rest of their life, and he is not required to pay insurmountable bills on behalf of his former spouse.
+A Marietta court would seek to divide property equitably during a divorce and may order one or both spouses to seek employment or find a better-paying job to adequately support themselves.

 Though it may have been common in the past for men to support their wives long-term after a divorce, the law now requires both parties to earn their fair share and contribute to their own support and the financial support of their children.
-Though a man may be ordered to pay child support or spousal support to his former wife, an experienced father’s rights lawyer in Marietta may be able to reduce or modify these payments.
+Though a man may be ordered to pay child support or spousal support to his former wife, an experienced fathers’ rights lawyer in our area may be able to reduce or modify these payments.